-This document defines the terminology regarding the usage of expressions such as "IPv6-only", in order to avoid confusions when using them in IETF and other documents, in reference to what is the actual functionalities being used (not the actual protocol support).
+This document defines the terminology regarding the usage of expressions such as "IPv6-only", in order to avoid confusions when using them in IETF and other documents.
+The goal is that the reference to "IPv6-only" describes the actual native functionality being used, not the actual protocol support.